kedarlachke/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- So we
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+So the 5 parameter that will help us avoiding giving loan to probable defaulter are

+1. Loan Amount
+2. Rate Of interest
+3. Term
+4. Grade and Sub-Grade of Applicant
+6. Verification status of Applicant

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python 3
+- Pandas 2.0.3
+- Numpy

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+Thank upgrade for providing the assignment.
+Also thanks S. Anand for Exploratory Data Analysis session

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [[kedarlachke](https://github.com/kedarlachke)] - feel free to contact me!

 <!-- Optional -->